-Tip: Focus your search on instant tents when there is only one person setting up the tent.
+Tip: Focus your search on instant tents when there is only one person to set up the tent.

-Keep in mind: Large vestibules can add more weight and bulk to the tent but can be a great alternative to packing a separate canopy to protect from rain or direct sun.|
+Keep in mind: Large vestibules can add more weight and bulk to the tent, but they protect during rainy weather or intense sun.
+These are a great alternative to packing a separate canopy.

 Number of Rooms

 A very excited puppy once tried to claw her way through the mesh of our Kelty.
-We contacted Kelty for recommendations on how to best fix the hole and they offered to do the repair at no cost to us.
+We contacted Kelty for recommendations on how to best fix the hole, and they offered to do the repair at no cost to us.